It is easy to assume that you are never going to encounter a real dental emergency that requires dental glue.

 What glue can you use on teeth?

-You should only use dental adhesives when it comes to applying glue to your teeth.
-Teeth are biological structures that don't respond well to non-biocompatible chemicals.
+Only special dental adhesives should be applied to your teeth.
 For instance, if you attempt to use superglue, it could end up permanently damaging your tooth, eventually requiring a total tooth extraction.

-How can you care for a dental crown placed with temporary dental glue?
+How can you care for a dental crown with temporary dental glue?

 When you get a temporary dental crown that is going to stay in your mouth for a couple of weeks, it is crucial to take care of it.
-This can be accomplished by following the tips mentioned below:
+Along with maintaining good oral hygiene, try these tips.

 My crown fixed with temporary glue just fell off.
 Do I have to go back to the dentist or can I glue it back on myself?